 - Teachers suggest ways of supporting all children’s learning through the curriculum newsletters, (sent out termly) and on the website.
 The class teacher may suggest additional ways of supporting your child’s learning through a note in the reading contact book, at parent’s evening or by arranging a meeting with you.

-- Miss Julia Thubron (Acting Assistant Head teacher and Inclusion Leader) or Miss Beth Bennett (SENCo) may meet with you to discuss how to support your child.
+- Julia Feeley (Assistant Head teacher and Inclusion Leader) or Lucy Dalgliesh (SENCO) may meet with you to discuss how to support your child.
 This would normally follow on from when a child has been assessed or discussed at a Review Meeting.

-- Mrs Vicki Metcalf or Mrs Brooke Oates (Learning Mentors) may meet with you to discuss strategies to use if there are problems with a child’s behaviour/emotional needs.
+- Brooke Oates (Welfare and Safeguarding Lead) may meet with you to discuss strategies to use if there are problems with a child’s behaviour/emotional needs.